-Most babies and toddlers usually eat whatever foods they are served.
-However, things can change with many toddlers going through a phase of fussy or picky eating such as not liking the shape, colour or texture of particular foods or foods touching; an unwillingness to eat familiar foods or to try new foods such as fruit and vegetables.
+Most babies usually eat the foods they are served.
+However, things can change with many toddlers going through a phase of fussy or picky eating.

-This happens for lots of reasons including toddlers testing limits, their parents’ patience and establishing their independence.
+This happens for lots of reasons including toddlers testing limits and establishing their independence.

 Fussy Eating Expert Help

 Dr. Colette offers one-to-one support that is both parent led (there’s lots you can do to help your child eat better) and child-centred (we don’t expect your child to do anything that they aren’t comfortable with, at that time) that is tailored to suit your family.

 An initial consultation starts with what your child is eating at the moment and gaining an understanding of the challenges involved.
 We then work together to develop a customised action plan to help gradually improve your child’s eating.